 What colors go with a green bedroom?

 'Green and blue is a winning combination in a bedroom, and one we as interior designers use as our neutral base.' says Jen & Marr, founders of Interior Fox.
-'They are closely connected on the colour wheel, so it's easy to introduce the two tones to create the illusion of more colour without overpowering a space.'
+'They are closely connected on the color wheel, so it's easy to introduce the two tones to create the illusion of more color without overpowering a space.'

-And if green and blue is too cool toned for you, pair green with warmer hues like pinks, yellows and oranges.
-Yes, they are contrasting colors but if you want less of a bold look just pick toned down shades and more muted hues.
+And if green and blue are too cool-toned for you, pair green with warmer hues like pinks, yellows, and oranges.
+Yes, they are contrasting colors but if you want less of a bold look just pick toned-down shades and more muted hues.